 For houses with small children or pets, Brazilian walnut hardwood might be a better alternative, as it has a much higher Jakan rating of 3684, making it much denser and resistant than American walnut hardwood.
 Brazilian walnut hardwood offers a range of colors from darker tones to lighter hues.

-Both American and Brazilian Walnut hardwood offer high quality and durability, making them excellent choices for those in search of an elegant hardwood alternative.
+Both American and Brazilian Walnut hardwood offers high quality and durability, making them excellent choices for those searching for an elegant hardwood alternative.

-Maple hardwood has a Janka rating of 1450, making it one of the hardest domestic hardwoods alternatives.
+Maple hardwood has a Janka rating of 1450, making it one of the most challenging domestic hardwoods alternatives.
 The durability and resistance of maple hardwood make it a great hardwood flooring option for families with small children or pets.